Barbuda Highlands

-The Barbuda Highlands, referred to locally as The Highlands, are a range of hills located on the island of Barbuda in the Caribbean.
+The Barbuda Highlands, referred to locally as The Highlands, is a plateau located on the island of Barbuda in the Caribbean.
 It is named after the now-ruined Highland House.
-The Highlands includes Barbuda's highest point at 44.5 meters above sea level, and the hills are characterized by rocky outcroppings, scrub vegetation, cacti and a unique ecosystem that includes several species of endemic plants and wildlife.
+The Highlands includes Barbuda's highest point at 44.5 meters above sea level, and the plateau is characterized by rocky outcroppings, scrub vegetation, cacti and a unique ecosystem that includes several species of endemic plants and wildlife.
 The Barbuda Highlands are a protected area, and are recognized for their environmental and geological significance.
-The highlands have many caves and are located on the Atlantic Ocean.
+The highlands have many caves and are located on the island's east coast.
+The Hog Cliffs are located on its eastern flank.
+Castle Hill was the location of a mansion owned by the Codringtons.